Students’ needs and the vertical depth of learning Chinese

 Along with students progressing from knowing nothing to becoming fluent Chinese speakers, their needs will change from requiring simple language input and output to complex language input and output, which correspond to a gradual change of the texture of the Chinese language.

 Chinese courses are normally structured to reflect this complexity, guiding students to perceive and to enjoy the gradual changes in the texture of the Chinese language which they are exposed to and as they make progress from one level to the next.

-Other equally important needs, sometimes more important, include learning Chinese sentence patterns (structures and grammars), pronunciations, improving Chinese listening and speaking abilities, connecting the Chinese characters with their sounds, developing Chinese writing abilities and reading comprehensions, and so on.
+Other equally important needs, sometimes more important, include learning Chinese sentence patterns, pronunciations, improving Chinese listening and speaking abilities, connecting the Chinese characters with their sounds, developing Chinese writing abilities and reading comprehensions, and so on.

 A vertical dimension of the Chinese language